-In a few different places now, we've seen errors that children make during acquisition that seem to be based on a problem with pragmatics rather than with syntax.
+The errors that children make during acquisition that seem to be based on a problem with pragmatics rather than with syntax.
+(And we'll see more of this next, when we consider Principle B.)

 In Albanian, the success with the dative clitics and with the topical accusatives indicates that the children basically have the syntax down.
 The fact that they double the clitic with accusative objects too often appears to come down to them taking too many things to be "topics."